DanielNKU/pm-analysis/bitwarden@2023.9.1/Application sources/Dynamic analysis.md

 ## Dynamic Analysis

-We first verify the function that we find in static analysis, and then we main focus on perticular parameters.
+We first verify the function that we find in static analysis, and then we main focus on particular parameters.

 The encryption key is "cZrH8B3QTXFetioyicnFBV0m93TfiBJx6ehKpkSn0ho="